-We want to provide you a solid overview of how to become a counselor in Alabama so that you can be fully prepared and knowledgeable.
+We want to provide you a solid overview of how to become a counselor in Alabama so that you can be a fully prepared and knowledgeable LPC.

 Gaining credentials in Alabama to work as Licensed Professional Counselor will require a minimum of a Master’s degree.
 Working properly as an Alabama school counselor will also require a substantial education at the graduate school level.